stacks-network/stacks-core/blockstack_search/search/README.md

 > wget https://download.elasticsearch.org/elasticsearch/elasticsearch/elasticsearch-0.90.2.zip

-### Requirements:

-requirements.txt files has been updated and contains all the project requriements.
+#### requirements.txt files has been updated and contains all the project requriements.

 Notes:
 before installing pylimbmc make sure libmemcache is installed: